zackedwards/REST_API_hw4/README.md

+I have edited the methods and index.js files to answer all questions and complete the lab.

+screencast:

+The following are the instructions used to complete this lab
 # Introduction

 A *RESTful architecture*, is an architectural style ([Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)) for providing resources to clients using a set of request verbs and resource locations.
 A REST API allows a client to access resources provided by a service.